The Best Ryan Gosling Movies And How To Watch Them

 Blue Valentine (2010)

-Outside circumstances – including family upbringings and financial hardships – cause a painful strain on the marriage between a painter (Gosling) and a nurse (Michelle Williams).
+What it's about: Outside circumstances – including family upbringings and financial hardships – cause a painful strain on the marriage of a painter and a nurse.

-Why it’s one of Ryan Gosling’s best: A drama that shows another romantic, but also far more intense, side of Gosling is also one of Michelle Williams’ best movies, Blue Valentine – a bleak, brutal, Oscar-nominated drama from 2010 that made writer and director Derek Cianfrance a talent to look out for before he went on to co-write the Oscar-nominated screenplay for Sound of Metal.
+Why it’s one of Ryan Gosling’s best: A drama that shows another romantic, but also far more intense, side of Gosling is Blue Valentine – a bleak, brutal, Oscar-nominee, which is also one of Michelle Williams’ best movies.

 (Image credit: Focus Features)